icecave/collections/README.md

 * [Mutable Iterable](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IMutableIterable.php): An interable collection that can be modified in place.
 * [Sequence](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/ISequence.php): A sequence is a variable-sized collection whose elements are arranged in a strict linear order.
 * [Mutable Sequence](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IMutableSequence.php): A sequence that supports insertion and removal of elements.
-* [Random Access Sequence](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IRandomAccess.php): A sequence that provides access to arbitrary elements by their position in the sequence.
+* [Random Access Sequence](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IRandomAccess.php): A sequence that provides access to elements by their position in the sequence.
-* [Mutable Random Access Sequence](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IMutableRandomAccess.php): A sequence that allows for insertion and removal of arbitrary elements by their position in the sequence.
+* [Mutable Random Access Sequence](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IMutableRandomAccess.php): A sequence that allows for insertion and removal of elements by their position in the sequence.
 * [Associative Collection](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/Collections/ICollection.php): A variable-sized collection that supports efficient retrieval of values based on keys.
 * [Mutable Associative Collection](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IMutableAssociative.php): An associative collection that supports insertion and removal of elements.
 * [Stack](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/IStack.php): A LIFO stack.